-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - (ii) The Company has not been declared wilful defaulter by any bank or financial institutions or other lenders. - (iii) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956. - (iv) The Company does not have any charges or satisfaction which is yet to be registered with Registrars of Companies (ROC) beyond the statutory period. - (v) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017. - (vi) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries); or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vii) The Company has not received any fund from any person(s) or entity(ics), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries); or - provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (viii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the current and preceding year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961). - (ix) The Company has not traded or invested in crypto currency or virtual currency during the current and the preceding financial year.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder. - (ii) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrars of Companies ('ROC') beyond the statutory period. - (iv) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Act read with Companies (Restriction on number of Layers) Rules, 2017. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries); or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries); or - provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the current and preceding year in the tax assessments under the Income-tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income-tax Act, 1961). - (viii) The Company has not traded or invested in crypto currency or virtual currency during the current and the preceding financial year. - (ix) The Company has not been declared a wilful defaulter by any bank or financial institution or other lender (as defined under the Companies Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India. - (x) All title deeds of Immovable Property are held in the name of the Company except a freehold land amounting to Rs.
+66.24 lacs and the same has been classified as Disposal Group assets held for sale. - 47 Previous year's figures have been regrouped and/or re-arranged wherever necessary to conform to current year's groupings and classifications.